osrf/vrx-docker/README.md

 * `multi_scripts` - contains convenience scripts that call the main scripts multiple times

 * `generated` - contains generated files from all the scripts.
-This includes command outputs, scores, ROS logs, Gazebo logs, videos, WAM-V URDFs, trial worlds etc. More details about this below.
+This includes command outputs, scores, ROS logs, Gazebo logs, videos, trial worlds etc. More details about this below.

 ## Quick Start Instructions For a Single Trial: Setting up workspace to run automated evaluation